kreynolds/vibe_zstd/README.md

 ### VibeZstd::Decompress::Reader (Streaming Decompression)

-A streaming reader for decompressing data incrementally.
+A streaming reader for decompressing data incrementally with chunked reading for memory safety.

 #### Methods

-- `new(io, dict: nil)` - Creates a new decompression reader that reads from the given IO object. `dict` is an optional DDict for dictionary-based decompression.
+- `new(io, dict: nil, initial_chunk_size: nil)` - Creates a new decompression reader that reads from the given IO object.
+  - `dict` - Optional DDict for dictionary-based decompression.
+  - `initial_chunk_size` - Optional size (in bytes) for unbounded reads.
+If nil, defaults to `ZSTD_DStreamOutSize()` (~128KB).
+Must be greater than 0 if specified.
+This setting affects all unbounded `read()` calls on this reader instance.
-- `read(size = nil)` - Reads and decompresses data.
-If `size` is nil, reads until end of stream.
-If `size` is specified, reads up to that many bytes of decompressed data.
-Returns nil at end of stream.
+- `read(size = nil)` - Reads and decompresses data in chunks.
+  - If `size` is nil, reads up to `initial_chunk_size` bytes (or ~128KB if not configured) of decompressed data per call.
+  - If `size` is specified, reads up to that many bytes of decompressed data (overrides `initial_chunk_size` for this call).
+  - Returns nil at end of stream.
+  - **Note:** This method uses true chunked streaming - it does NOT buffer entire frames in memory, making it safe for decompressing multi-GB files with constant memory usage.
+- `eof?` - Returns true if the end of stream has been reached.

 ### VibeZstd Module Methods